FrDH/mmenu-js/README.md

+### Deprecated
+There is a new, improved version available.
+Check it out on [mmenujs.com](https://mmenujs.com)

 jQuery.mmenu
 ================

-The best javascript plugin for app look-alike on- and off-canvas menus with sliding submenus for your website and webapp.
+The best jQuery plugin for app look-alike on- and off-canvas menus with sliding submenus for your website and webapp.
 It is very customizable through a wide range of options, extensions and add-ons and it will always fit your needs.

 Need help?
 Have a look at [the documentation](https://mmenu.frebsite.nl) for demos, tutorials, documentation and support.<br />
 Working on a WordPress site?
 Check out [the mmenu WordPress plugin](https://mmenujs.com/wordpress-plugin).